 What is brand image strategy?

-What is brand message strategy?
+What is a brand message strategy?

 A brand message strategy incorporates all of the key statements or brand pillars that your company incorporates.